 What assumptions is a random effects design making when it comes to omitted variables bias?

-In this mixed model framework, the random effects of ‘site’’ are assumed to be uncorrelated with temperature.
+In this mixed effects model design, the random effects of ‘site’’ are assumed to be uncorrelated with temperature for an unbiased estimate.
 This is due to how random effects are estimated - as a part of the error term of the model (Wooldridge 2010).
 Indeed, if we were uninterested in modeling the site-level means, we could combine $\delta_i$ and $\epsilon_{ij}$ into $u_{ij} = \delta_i + \epsilon_{ij}$ and estimate the model with ordinary least squares.
 It is immediately apparent, however, that $u_{ij}$ is not independent of our $x_ij$ - likely resulting in bizarre plots between predicted and residual values.

 We can see more clearly how a mixed model would violate the random effects assumption using a path diagram in Figure 4.
 In essence, site effects here are site-level residuals drawn from a normal distribution.
-They represent all of the other abiotic and biotic forces happening at the site level, and all are assumed to be uncorrelated with temperature at the site level.
-However, given the information in Figure 3, we know that this is not accurate.
+They represent all other abiotic and biotic forces happening at the site level, but they also assume all are uncorrelated with temperature at the site level.
+However, given the information in Figure 3, we know that this is not accurate and the key assumption for an unbiased estimator is violated.
 If we were to take a step back and think about the statistical modeling problem at hand, again representing unmeasured quantities in ellipses, what we actually have is something more like Figure 4b.
-Here we can see that while a random site effect would be wonderful in terms of efficiency, if we could somehow remote the correlated omitted variable elements, this is not the model we are fitting with a standard mixed model above.
-Indeed, satisfying the random effects assumption is often quite difficult in Ecology - and likely is not well explored enough.
+Here we can see that while a random site effect would be wonderful in terms of efficiency, if we could somehow remove the correlated omitted variable elements, this is not the model we are fitting with a standard mixed model above.
+Indeed, satisfying the random effects assumption is often quite difficult in Ecology – particular in observational data that spans environmental gradients - and likely is not well explored or acknowledge widely enough.
 We need a better solution.

-Enter Econometric Fixed Effects Models
+Enter Econometric Fixed Effects Models - I LEFT OFF HERE ON DETAILED EDITS SO I CAN SEND TO YOU AND HIGHER LEVEL COMMENTS FROM HERE ON

+{broader intro needed on why we would use this approach; feel free to pull and modify some text from the NutNet paper}

 If Random Effects are not the answer, then we can turn to fixed effects.
 We refer to fixed effects in two senses of the word.
 The first is the use of the term “fixed effect” is drawn from the econometrics literature on panel models, where it refers to the effect of a time-invariant attribute of the system.
 In our snail example, this would be the site-level time-invariant effect of recruitment.
-We also use it as is typically done in ecology, where the term often refers to the coefficient estimates of predictor variables that are estimated directly, rather than as part of a variance component.
-There is a wealth of confusion around the term (Gelman and Hill 2006), and we hope to not add to this.
+We also use it as is typically done in ecology, where the term often refers to the coefficient estimates of predictor variables that are estimated directly, rather than as part of the error term.
+There are many uses and definitions of this term, leading to wealth of confusion around it and different uses of the term fixed effects across fields (Gelman and Hill 2006), and we hope to not add to it.

-In the econometric sense, treating omitted variables as time-invariant site specific variables means that, if we wish to remove their influence, we can use a bit of algebra known as the within transformation or fixed effects transformation to create a model that can be fit simply.
+In the econometric sense, treating omitted variables as time-invariant and site-specific variables means that, if we wish to remove them as sources of confounding variation, we can use a bit of algebra known as the within transformation or fixed effects transformation.
 Given that the recruitment effect in our example is time invariant, we can transform the model to eliminate it.
-Consider one mathematical description of the system.
+Consider the following mathematical description of the system.

 y_{ij}= \beta_0 + \beta_1 x_{ij} + \gamma z_i + \epsilon_ij